KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-navigation/1navigation.md

 1. In the terminal, type `ls` <i class="fa fa-share fa-rotate-180"></i> to see the contents of your current directory.
 You should see the same files in the terminal as you see in the explorer.

-1. Type `ls -al` <i class="fa fa-share fa-rotate-180"></i> and compare it to your previous output.
-You should see more information and all files, including hidden files.

 1. Next, **c**hange **d**irectory into the "CodingAndCocktails" directory listed in the output of `ls` by typing `cd CodingAndCocktails` <i class="fa fa-share fa-rotate-180"></i>.
    {% hint style='danger' %}
 If you don't have a "CodingAndCocktails" directory, take a moment to [set up your workspace](/setup).